 Youth Advisory Council

-Our child life team also partners with the hospital's Youth Advisory Council, a group of teens who have been patients or are siblings of patients at Children's Colorado.
+Our child life team partners with the hospital's Youth Advisory Council, a group of teens who have been patients or are siblings of patients at Children's Colorado.
 The Council helps create a better environment for pediatric patients and provides the opportunity for the patients and siblings to have a voice in decisions for the hospital.